microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 >* Secure mode is not supported when you enable multimedia.
 >* Secure mode will create a DDOS Protection Plan for Virtual Network Protection.
 There is a limit of 1 DDOS protection plan for a subscription in a region.
 >* As part of security hardening Diagnostic Settings will be enabled.
 There is a limit of 5 diagnostic settings per subscription.
->* A secure mode will check capacity for DDOS and Diagnostic Settings.
+>* A secure mode deployment will check capacity for DDOS and Diagnostic Settings.
 >* You may need to provide DDOS protection plan information or delete an existing Diagnostic Setting for Information Assistant to successfully deploy in secure mode.
 >
 >

 Information Assistant secure mode is essential when heightened levels of security are necessary.
 Secure mode should be enabled for all production systems.
-Key features of a secure mode include:
+Key features of secure mode include:

 * __Disabling Public Network Access__: Restrict external access to safeguard sensitive data.
 * __Virtual Network Protection__: Shield your system within a secure virtual network.
-* __Data Encryption at Rest and in Transit__: Ensure confidentiality by encrypting data both when stored and during transmission.
+* __Data Encryption at Rest and in Transit__: Ensure confidentiality by encrypting data when stored and during transmission.
 * __Integration via Private Endpoints__: All Azure services connect exclusively through private endpoints within a virtual network

 The secure mode adds several new Azure resources and will likely require additional Azure permissions.
 New resources will include: